Authors of section

 Polymicrobial biofilm communities

-Many of the bacteria that inhabit chronic wounds set up complex polymicrobial biofilm communities that can only be detected by culture techniques when they happen to detach a sufficient bolus of planktonic cells that can be grown on conventional culture media.
+Many of the bacteria that inhabit chronic wounds set up complex polymicrobial biofilm communities that can only be detected by culture techniques when a sufficient quantity of planktonic cells that can be grown on conventional culture media is obtained.

-A major problem in bony infections is the fact that biofilm bacteria cannot be recovered by standard culture techniques, which means that fracture repairs often yield negative culture results even when multiple clinical signs point to infection.
+A major problem in bony infections is the fact that biofilm or adherent bacteria cannot be recovered by standard culture techniques, which means that intraoperative specimens often yield negative culture results even when multiple clinical signs point to infection.
+If infected hardware is removed, sonication can be used to detach adherent bacteria, which can then be grown in culture media.

 Polymicrobial biofilm communities